brunafachinetti/100-days-of-code/log.md

 **Thoughts: Cool to work on something from zero.
 Pictures, styles, colors... everything up to me (and my sister's taste of course lol)

+###Day 22: 22nd July, 2020

+**Today's Progress: Still learning algorithms and DOM.

+**Thoughts: I'm getting lazy and studying 1 hour that actually worth 10min.

+###Day 23: 23rd July, 2020

+**Today's Progress: Learned how to set up a good CV and what to expect on my first job.

+**Thoughts: I know this isn't coding, but still related.

+###Day 24: 26th July, 2020

+**Today's Progress: Did 50+ HTML challenges on SoloLearn app and learned arrays with JS.

+**Thoughts: Just downloaded SoloLearn and Grasshopper apps to really sticky the acquired knowledge into my brain.
+I'm loving it!
+They're really awesome apps!